 At Wilmington Treatment Center, we have more than 30 years of experience helping people successfully manage the withdrawal process in our detox program.
-Our caring team, consisting of our American Society of Addiction Medicine (ASAM)-certified medical director, licensed marriage and family therapist, licensed Master’s-level clinicians, certified substance abuse counselors, licensed recreation therapist, certified art therapist, physician’s assistants, and registered nurses, is ready to help each patient in our care through the withdrawal process.
+The caring team at our rehab, which consists of our American Society of Addiction Medicine (ASAM)-certified medical director, licensed marriage and family therapist, Master’s level clinicians, certified substance abuse counselors, licensed recreation therapist, certified art therapist, physician’s assistants, and registered nurses, is ready to help each patient in our care through the withdrawal process.

-During detox, medical staff check in with each person daily and administer medications as necessary to alleviate symptoms of withdrawal, and our caring, attentive nursing staff is available 24 hours per day to ensure the safety of each person entrusted into our care.
+During detox at our rehab, medical staff check in with each person daily and administer medications as necessary to alleviate symptoms of withdrawal, and our caring, attentive nursing staff is available 24 hours per day to ensure the safety of each person entrusted into our care.
 As they are able, patients are encouraged to attend morning and afternoon groups and recreational activities such as art therapy, yoga, and music therapy.

 In addition to attentive medical care and supportive groups, patients can also benefit from our auricular acupuncture program.
 Endorsed by the National Acupuncture Detoxification Association (NADA) and the American College of Addictionology and Compulsive Disorders (ACACD), auricular acupuncture uses needles and small electric micro-currents to relieve symptoms of withdrawal and helps each patient recover as fast as his or her body allows.

-If you or a loved one is struggling with a substance use disorder, do not hesitate to contact us.
+If you or a loved one is struggling with a substance use disorder, do not hesitate to contact our rehab.
 Though entering detox can feel intimidating and overcoming substance abuse can feel like an unwinnable battle, at Wilmington Treatment Center, you do not have to fight alone.